redhat-cip/keystone_SAML_howto/SAML_Howto_part1_IdP.md

-# Introduction to federated authentication with shibboleth
+# Introduction to federated authentication with Shibboleth

 One of the most exciting features coming up for [Openstack's Identity service - Keystone]( http://keystone.openstack.org) is federated authentication.
 This work begun during the Icehouse release cycle, which brought an early implementation of federated authentication on the server side, and there is an ongoing effort to meet the Juno release with improved features and support of federated authentication on the client side.